 The same may be true of levels of NDMA in medications, such as ranitidine and Zantac.
 The findings of Valisure assert that because ranitidine is inherently unstable, there is no way to guarantee its harmlessness.

-Why Is NDMA Dangerous?
+Why is NDMA Dangerous?

 NDMA is dangerous because, in certain amounts, it could cause cancer.
 You may recall that earlier, we mentioned that the EPA deemed NDMA as a “probable human carcinogen.”
 This information was released in 2014, stating that in certain amounts, NDMA has the potential to cause cancer in humans.

 The WHO goes a step further than the EPA, referring to NDMA as “a potent carcinogen.”
-The organization adds that there is “clear evidence of carcinogenicity” with respect to NDMA, meaning that there is no debate: high levels of NDMA in the body may cause you to develop cancer.
+The organization adds that there is “clear evidence of carcinogenicity” with respect to NDMA, meaning there is no debate: high levels of NDMA in the body may cause you to develop cancer.

 The Agency for Toxic Substances and Disease Registry (ATSDR) adds that NDMA: